Deep Bayesian inference for seismic imaging with tasks: Probabilistic horizon tracking---``noisy'' high-resolution Compass model example Probabilistic horizon tracking---noisy high-resolution Compass model example

 \section{\texorpdfstring{Probabilistic horizon tracking---``noisy'' high-resolution Compass model example}{Probabilistic horizon tracking---noisy high-resolution Compass model example}}

-While the seismic imaging examples considered so far were directly obtained from migrated shot data of the Parihaka dataset, the linearization errors were ignored because the quasi-real data was generated through the demigration process for a made-up background model.
+While the seismic imaging examples considered so far were directly obtained from migrated shot data of the Parihaka dataset, the linearization errors, i.e., errors due to linearizing the wave equation with respect to the background squared-slowness model, were ignored because the quasi-real data was generated through the demigration process for a made-up background model.
 Aside from this simplification, the geology of the examples discussed so far was relatively simple and imaged at low resolution.
 To account for a more realistic setting, involving complex geology and high-resolution imaging, we will quantify imaging and horizon tracking uncertainty given high-frequency but noisy synthetic shot data.
 To mimic the complexities of field data, noisy shot data---generated with nonlinear forward modeling on a 2D subset of the Compass model \citep{Jones2012}---is used as input to the proposed imaging scheme.
 We select the synthetic Compass model because it contains realistic heterogeneity derived from both seismic and well data collected in the North Sea \citep{Jones2012}.
 Aside from a low signal-to-noise ratio of $-9.17\, \mathrm{dB}$, this example is affected by linearization errors.

 As before, we first describe the problem setup, followed by a comparison between the unregularized MLE and deep-prior regularized MAP and conditional mean estimates.
 After presenting results on uncertainty quantification on the image, results of our probabilistic horizon tracking framework will be discussed below.